 Hostel Celica — A great option for budget or solo travellers, they have both private and dorm rooms available.
 It is also centrally-located and equipped with great common areas.
 Click here to check their availability

 Adora Hotel — A good mid-range boutique hotel that is located within easy walking distance of Ljubljana’s main attractions.
 They have a range of clean and comfortable rooms and a great breakfast included in the price.
 Click here to check their availability

 City Hotel Ljubljana — This boutique hotel is the perfect option if you’re after a bit more luxury.
 Located in the centre, you can reach everything of interest on foot easily.
 There are numerous plush rooms available and a delicious breakfast included in the nightly rate.
 Click here to check their availability

-Airbnb— A great alternative option for accommodation in Ljubljana is Airbnb.
-There are numerous properties available on the platform ranging from private rooms in locals homes — like this bright room near the train station — to entire apartments — like this cosy flat in the city centre.
-Click here to browse the best Airbnbs in Ljubljana!
+Private Rental — A great alternative option for accommodation in Ljubljana is a private rental.
+There are numerous properties available — like this grand apartment steps from the Old Town.
+Click here to browse the best private rentals in Ljubljana!

 Not quite what you’re looking for?
 Click here to browse more Ljubljana hotels!

 Zagreb, Croatia’s capital, is a city that often gets passed over in lieu of Croatia’s coastal metropolises like Split or Dubrovnik.
 A bit more trendy and edgy than Ljubljana, Zagreb is an excellent place to visit for couple of days as it can give you a perfect glimpse of the many different sides of Croatia.